 Morning Stiffness in Fibromyalgia

-Morning Stiffness in Fibromyalgia“When clinicians are asked which symptoms are the most debilitating in patients with fibromyalgia, the most common responses include pain, fatigue, and sleep disturbances,” states lead author of a recent study by Robert Bennett, M.D., of Oregon Health and Science University in Portland.1 He also adds patients report stiffness as an important symptom.
-And who wouldn’t complain about waking up each morning to a body that feels in the final stages of rigor mortis?
+“When clinicians are asked which symptoms are the most debilitating in patients with fibromyalgia, the most common responses include pain, fatigue, and sleep disturbances,” states lead author of a recent study by Robert Bennett, M.D., of Oregon Health and Science University in Portland.1 He also adds patients report stiffness as an important symptom.
+And who wouldn’t complain about waking up each morning to a body that feels in the final stages of rigor mortis?Indeed, 90 percent of the fibromyalgia patients in the Fibromyalgia Network’s recent survey of Fibro Over Time endorsed significant problems with morning stiffness (see our Winter 2012 Journal).
+But what do most doctors think of your stiffness?
+Bennett says they “generally regard it as a minor symptom,” or a sign of inflammation unrelated to the fibromyalgia.

 When doctors think of stiffness, they conjure up rheumatoid arthritis and other inflammation-related joint diseases that make it harder for these patients to get going in the morning.
 Yet studies in fibromyalgia patients show stiffness is usually worse in the morning and Bennett points out, “morning stiffness has been rated as more severe in fibromyalgia than rheumatoid arthritis.”
 He says people with both conditions have worse stiffness than those with fibro alone.
 But why would fibromyalgia patients be troubled by stiffness?